Background pattern

 Consult your doctor or pharmacist before starting to use Fenivir cream.

-Fenivir should be used on fever blisters or around the mouth.
+Fenivir should be used on cold sores on the lips or around the mouth.
 It is not recommended to use it on mucous membranes (inside the mouth, nose, or genital areas).

 Consult your doctor or pharmacist before using Fenivir:

-• if you are unsure whether the lesion is a fever blister;
+• if you are not sure that the lesion is a cold sore;

-• if you have any disease or are receiving treatment that weakens your immune system (for example, HIV, bone marrow transplants, or cancer treatments).
+• if you have any disease or are receiving any treatment that weakens your immune system (e.g., AIDS, bone marrow transplant, or cancer treatment).

 Children

-Do not recommend treatment with Fenivir cream in children under 12 years old.
+Treatment with Fenivir cream is not recommended in children under 12 years of age.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
-No data is available on fertility.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
+No data are available on fertility.

-No adverse effects have been observed that affect the ability to drive and operate machinery.
+No adverse effects have been observed that affect the ability to drive and use machines.

 Important information about some of the components of Fenivir cream

-This medication may cause local skin reactions (such as contact dermatitis) because it contains cetoestearic alcohol.
+This medicine may cause local skin reactions (such as contact dermatitis) because it contains cetyl stearyl alcohol.

 Additionally, it contains 416 mg of propylene glycol per gram of cream, which may cause skin irritation.